rthomas24/realtime-agents/README.md

 - The conversation transcript is on the left, including tool calls, tool call responses, and agent changes.
 Click to expand non-message elements.
 - The event log is on the right, showing both client and server events.
 Click to see the full payload.
 - On the bottom, you can disconnect, toggle between automated voice-activity detection or PTT, turn off audio playback, and toggle logs.
-- *Note: The Scenario dropdown has been removed as only `godMode` is available.* The Agent dropdown remains in case `godMode` includes multiple agents in the future.
+- *Note: The Scenario dropdown has been removed as only the `scraper` scenario is available.* The Agent dropdown remains in case the `scraper` scenario includes multiple agents in the future.